You can perform a manual search by specifying a search string or name=value pair and view the results that match that word or phrase.

-This topic summarizes the various kinds of search that you can perform to investigate your data.
+This topic provides the following information about performing various kinds of search to investigate your data.

 You can perform a wildcard search by specifying the asterisk (*) as a wildcard character.
 You can use the asterisk to substitute for one or more unspecified characters in your search string.